East Coast Main Line diagram

 The East Coast Main Line is a major trunk railway in the United Kingdom, linking London with Edinburgh.
 A detailed diagram of the line is housed on this page for technical reasons.
 There were many lines connecting with collieries etc. branching off the ECML.
 These are generally not shown.

-Where dates for a railway station are shown as e.g. (1853–1959/64) these refer to the dates of closure to passengers and freight.
-Tallington station is open to freight as of 2008.
+Where dates for a railway station are shown as e.g. (1853–1959/64) these refer to the dates of closure to passengers and freight. is open to freight as of 2008.